muratk3n/thirdwave/en/README.md

 ---

-Marx [missed](2011/03/integrators.md#marx) this point about "integrators" too and his followers got shit kicked out of them.. in the modern era political movements need leaders.
+Marx [missed](2011/03/integrators.md#marx) this point about "integrators" too and look what happened to his followers.. modern era political movements need leaders.

 ---